Léa Seydoux: Acting style

-Seydoux is praised by her versatility and her bold choices as an actor.
+Seydoux is praised for her versatility and her bold choices as an actor.
 Yasmin Omar from Curzon wrote in 2024: "You never know what you're going to get when you sit down to watch a Léa Seydoux film.
 She could be a tattoo-sleeved pothead, a sexually reawakened widow or a gun-toting assassin.
 She could be a misbehaving nun, a mentally unstable news anchor or a disfigured performance artist".

 The New York Times places Seydoux in a line of actresses that includes Jeanne Moreau and Paulette Goddard.
 For the Swiss daily Le Temps, the actress, "at ease in blockbusters and art films, with her undeniably feline beauty, a little lunar, even stubborn, and the veil of melancholy tempering the disapproval of her gaze, is as beautiful as a prey as a predator, as common as an aristocrat".
 The Village Voice sees her as "always captivating", hiding layer after layer of vulnerability.
 Physically, Libération detects in her "pale similarities to Anna Karina"; for Télérama, her complexion and her blondness evoke the young women in the paintings of Renoir or Botticelli.
 Her easily recognizable smile, with a space between the two central incisors, also reminded several newspapers of the appearance and presence of Brigitte Bardot.

 Thierry Frémaux, general delegate of the Cannes Film Festival, where Seydoux was one of the most frequent guests in the 2010s, states that she "owes nothing to a recognized lineage, she came out of nowhere and remains unpredictable, inventing herself, according to her wishes, the multiple requests of which she is the subject: from pure French auteur cinema to American blockbusters.
 Léa is Brigitte Bardot, plus Juliette Binoche, plus Kate Moss, and sometimes all three at the same time".

 Seydoux says she is a big admirer of Catherine Deneuve, whose acting she considers "full of instinctive intelligence and self-mockery", and Isabelle Huppert, for the same intelligence, culture and sensitivity.
 In return, Deneuve sent her congratulations in 2022 for her role in The Story of My Wife.
 In interviews, Seydoux says she watches few films, and generally films that are not from contemporary cinema, such as her favourite film, A Place in the Sun by George Stevens.
 She mentions Stanley Kubrick, Ingmar Bergman, Robert Bresson, Éric Rohmer and Pedro Almodóvar as her favourite directors.